dwf/rescued-scipy-wiki/Cookbook/KDTree.rst

 #format rst

-This is an example of how to construct and search a `kd-tree <http://en.wikipedia.org/wiki/Kd-tree>`_ in `Python  <http://www.python.org>`_with NumPy_. kd-trees are e.g. used to search for neighbouring data points in multidimensional space.
+This is an example of how to construct and search a `kd-tree <http://en.wikipedia.org/wiki/Kd-tree>`_ in `Python  <http://www.python.org>`_with NumPy. kd-trees are e.g. used to search for neighbouring data points in multidimensional space.
 Searching the kd-tree for the nearest neighbour of all n points has O(n log n) complexity with respect to sample size.

 Building a kd-tree
 ~~~~~~~~~~~~~~~~~~